Developer Guide

 The delete student feature is implemented similarly to the add student feature.
 However, it makes use of the

-.
+The command word to use is delete_student.
 In step 4, TutorBuddy validates the information.
 In step 7 and 8,

-the student is removed from the UniqueStudentList
+the student is removed from the UniqueStudentList list instead.

 Edit Student Feature